bgansemer/electRophys/README.md

 # R-DSE

-This repo contains R scripts for analyzing depolarization-induced presynaptic inhibition.
+This repo contains R scripts for analyzing depolarization-induced presynaptic inhibition and generating plots of electrophysiology trace data.

-Plan is the Rmarkdown file will be a report that can be generated whenever a new batch of data is analyzed.
+## Description

+Write description here...

+### Scripts

+See below for a general description of the use of each script.
+Further details on usage, parameters, and output are provided in each individual script.

+dseR.R

+plotDSE.R

+plotBasePeak.R

+plotTraces.R